 Lieut-Col. Charles Cameron arrived in Australia in May 1822 in command of a detachment of the 3rd Regiment, Guard on the convict ship Phoenix.

-After discharging 182 male convicts in Hobart, he travelled on to Sydney as a passenger on the Phoenix.
+After discharging 182 male convicts in Hobart, he sailed to Sydney as a passenger on the Phoenix.

-Two years later, when the vessel Woodford departed Sydney under Captain Chapman, Lieut-Col Cameron and a detachment of the 3rd Regiment embarked on her for Hobart bound for Madras.
+Two years later, when the Woodford departed Sydney, Lieut-Col Cameron and a detachment of the 3rd Regiment embarked on her for Hobart bound for Madras.
 In Hobart they loaded fresh stores including 7 tons of potatoes before departing for Madras.

-Charles Cameron left his wife and children in Sydney and he was never to see them again.
+Charles Cameron left his wife and children in Sydney when he left on the Woodford and he was never to see them again.
 Along with many others in the Regiment, Charles Cameron succumbed to Cholera.
 He died in May 1827.